-- Source, the IP address of the network behind the local VPN gateway - The source address is an address on your internal network. - Destination, the IP address of the network behind the other VPN gateway

-The destination address is the IP address of one or more internal networks behind the destination VPN gateway.
+- Source, the IP address of the network behind the local VPN gateway The source address can be an address or address group on your internal or DMZ network. - Destination, the IP address of the network behind the other VPN gateway The destination address is the IP address or address group of one or more internal or DMZ networks behind the destination VPN gateway.